 Born out of regular Sheffield meet-ups of the Yorkshire Sound Women Network, SONA is a Sheffield-based group which fosters skills, creates space, generates networks, and forges collaboration to support women in learning and experimenting with sound and music practices.

-The collective, established in March 2016, meets monthly in Sheffield on the first Thursday of the month and is always open to new female members.
+The collective, established in March 2016, meets regularly in Sheffield and is always open to new female members.

 Amy is a postdoctoral research fellow in Music Psychology at the University of Leeds, and a visiting academic in Computer Science at the University of Sheffield.
 Her preoccupation with human and machine listening arose while studying Sonology in The Hague, where she created audio installations that responded to sounds made by visitors in the space.
 Finding it hard to reliably move these works (but not her own ears) from one room to another, she eventually embarked upon a doctorate to study perceptual compensation for reverberation in human listeners and machines.
 Her research interests include bio-inspired auditory modelling, hearing impairment, and the use of live audio analysis techniques in sound art and music performance.